Roberto Occhiuto: 2009 provincial election

 Occhiuto ran in 2009 as the Union of the Centre candidate for the office of President of the Province of Cosenza but failed the election by ranking third.

 2021 regional election

 After the sudden death of Jole Santelli and the calling for new regional elections, Occhiuto was appointed as the centre-right candidate for the office of President of Calabria.

+2025 regional election

+On 4 August 2025 he resigned after being investigated for corruption and called a snap election on 5–6 October 2025.